 Graduate students are expected to be actively involved in and committed to the pursuit of excellence in all aspects of their academic and research endeavors during their tenure within the Department.
 Students should strive to maintain and enhance an environment conducive to the highest levels of scholarship and scientific inquiry.
-Students are expected to fully support the Department's seminars, committee assignments, graduate student organization, and all other activities that strengthen the Department.
-Academic excellence, advanced studies, and research pursuits are to be pre-eminent in the goals of every graduate student.
+As important members of the Department, graduate students are expected to attend, support, and fully engage in department events and activities.
+In particular, department full participation of graduate students in seminars, assignments to any department committees, and the graduate student organization are essential.
+Academic excellence, advanced studies, and research pursuits are to be pre-eminent goals for every graduate student.
 Each student will be responsible for these additional requirements: